Homemade Cranberry Sauce (Small Batch)

 I think I’ve had cranberry juice once or twice in my life but not enough to tell you what cranberry tastes like.
 Until now.

-I decided to eat a fresh one straight from the bag and let me warn you – don’t do that.
-They are extremely tart, much like rhubarb (never had raw rhubarb?
-Yea you don’t want to taste that one raw either).
+I decided to eat a fresh cranberry straight from the bag and let me warn you – don’t do that.
+They are extremely tart, much like rhubarb.

 Although cranberries are very tart on their own, balancing them out with sweetness makes them much more enjoyable.

-To make homemade cranberry sauce, the ingredients are fresh cranberries, sugar, fresh oranges, cinnamon, and a big pinch of salt.
+To make small batch cranberry sauce, the ingredients are fresh cranberries, sugar, fresh oranges, cinnamon, and a big pinch of salt.

 For the orange juice, I highly recommend buying oranges then squeezing fresh juice from them.
 It tastes so much fresher.